pts/insight-mininasm/README.txt

 Source files (and pregenerated source files) were moved from the data/ directory to the main repository directory.

+The macro SCR_WIDTH was moved from the command line to insight.asm.

 Step 4.
 Change the source code so that it builds with mininasm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The goal is to build the insight.com identical to the release.